ttiramisu/ttiramisu/README.md

 - 👋 Hi, I’m @JIN-ZIJIE, otherwise known as JJ Jin.
-I'm a new coder.
+I'm a new programmer.
 - 🌱 I’m currently learning Python.
 Plan to learn HTML and CSS as well.

 <!---